 Audlem itself is considerably older that the canals of England, it was mentioned in the Domesday Bool as Aldelime so there was a collection of dwellings in the area in 1086.
 In 1295 it had grown large enough for Edward I to grant it a charter to hold a market and a large church had been founded, St James’ Church.
 Unfortunately, it did not escape the Black Death, this was visited upon its citizens in 1348 but the community was large enough to continue.
 Over the centuries houses and farms were added and enough travle took place was built to ford the River Weaver in 1621.
 Nor did the Civil War bypass the village, Moss Hall Fields saw a skirmish in 1644.
 It was long after this that a Free Grammar School was opened for the local children.
 By 1745 there was enough traffic and travelling to warrant a hotel to be built.
 The Shropshire Union Canal, opened in 1835, bringing commercial interests to the areas as did the railway.
 The last quarter of he 19th century saw the advances of the Industrial Revolution reach the village, the Audlem Gas Company installed gas lighting in the street lasting for 58 years before the electric version was installed.
 At the turn of the [21st] century the village had its own fire brigade owning a horse-drawn fire fighting appliance. the motorised version arriving just 27 years later.
 The village had withstood the vagaries of British life for around 1000 years but it still stands proudly on the Shropshire Union Canal as a beautiful village cared for by its local community.

 Getting through Audlem entails negotiating fifteen locks.
 From Hack Green I did the first three before taking on water, which I need to do at least one per week.
-“Never pass a water point is a boater’s mantra.
-I managed to get to the water point outside the pub quite professionally – it’s like a layby with square ends and I had to reverse in, a bit like parking your car in a tight space on street.
+“Never pass a water point” is a boater’s mantra.
+I managed to get to the water point outside the pub quite professionally – it’s like a layby with square ends and I had to reverse in, a bit like parking your car in a tight space on street (but try parking your house!).
 One outlet was cross-threaded, so I had to hold my hose onto the tap while some kind folk waited to see when the tank was full – when it overflowed.

 I can manage locks solo reasonably well, but is it nice to have some help.
 The last mooring point by the pub had been taken, so it was another lock solo before mooring about 200 yards away.